pyccel.ast.cwrapper module#

 The error message that should be formatted.

-- property error_type#
+- property error_typeView on GitHub#

 The error type that should be raised.